SaikeNO/3dModels/README.md

 Edit `app/setup.php` to enable or disable theme features, setup navigation menus, post thumbnail sizes, and sidebars.

+If You want use svg icons please create folder named `images/svg`.
+Paste svg code to `.blade.php` file.
+To use svg in .blade.php file use `@include('icon::svgFileName')`.
 ### Build commands

 - `yarn start` — Compile assets when file changes are made, start Browsersync session